-Since March 2006 we have been involved with the people of Mukuni and after sixteen visits to Zambia, we have been able to observe this community and the every day hardships they have to endure.
-Prior to the HIV/AIDS pandemic the Leya people had lived a very simple life, the proof is the amount of elderly people in their seventies and eightees still living a tribal way of life.
-HIV/AIDS has reduced the longevity to thirty eight years leaving hundreds of AIDS orphans and grandparents with no income, having to look after numerous grandchildren.
+Since March 2006 we have been involved with the people of Mukuni and after over thirty visits to Zambia, we have been able to observe this community and the every day hardships they have to endure.
+Prior to the HIV and AIDS pandemic the Leya people had lived a very simple life, the proof is the amount of elderly people in their seventies and eightees still living a tribal way of life.
+HIV and AIDS has reduced the longevity to forty two years leaving hundreds of orphans and grandparents, with no income, having to look after numerous grandchildren.

-With a population in excess of 7000 Mukuni tries in many ways to be self-sufficient.
-They have skilled builders, welders, carpenters and craftsmen but unemployment is high.
+With a population in excess of 8,000 Mukuni tries in many ways to be self-sufficient.
+They have skilled builders, welders, carpenters and craftsmen.but unemployment is high.
 There are local shops, providing basic provisions, a market selling fruit, vegetables and clothing and even a hairdressing salon.
 The Mukuni Royal Establishment is the focal centre of village, the joint rulers Chief Mukuni and the Bedyango, both work extremely hard to advance the development of the community, while still retaining a traditional way of life.

 Two young girls at Mukuni carrying water

 The Butterfly Tree has a wonderful relationship with the Chiefdom and we have made great strides to improve the health and education so that these people can eventually become more sustainable.
 Curio selling is the main source of income for many people who can afford to purchase wood and tools but the competition is very tough.
 They all depend on the tourists who come to visit the magnificent Victoria Falls.

 Jane Kaye-Bauiley with the Bedyango, Chieftainess of Mukuni and Stain Musengala